Recently Updated on

 This loose translucent powder does not cause any flashbacks and it provides a smooth mattifying finish that absorbs excess oil leaving your skin dry and preserving your makeup.
 Sacha setting powder is suitable for all skin types and it is non-comedogenic and cruelty-free.

-- GET RESULTS LIKE A PRO: Use as an all-over face powder, to bake, contour or set your makeup foundation.
+- GET RESULTS LIKE A PRO: Use as an all-over face powder, to set, bake, highlight or contour.

 Setting Powder Vs Setting Spray